My mind is too busy to meditate. What do you recommend?

 A very skillful way to approach yoga is to work with a Teacher to master the basics of the poses that target your specific needs, and then practice at home in a way that works for you.
 For many people it’s a better strategy to do short (15, 20 or 30 minute) practices when they can find the time at home.

 As both a practitioner and a Teacher I still enjoy the energy of group classes and workshops.
 A community that we touch base with periodically can strengthen and support our commitment to practice.

 How has the way we practice yoga changed over the past decade?

 There are also some great yoga classes available online.
 I don’t make global recommendations for online offerings but when I’m working with someone, I might recommend a particular class to support their practice.

 As a practitioner, I much prefer my home yoga practice—tuning into what I need in any particular moment.
-I love night-time yoga—doing a very grounding practice to breathe, stretch my thighs, open my hips, twist, lengthen, align, and relax into a meditative state before sleeping.
+I love night-time yoga—doing a very grounding practice to breathe, stretch, open my hips, twist, lengthen, align, and relax into a meditative state before sleeping.

-As a Teacher, I like helping students develop a tool kit of poses and some sequences that target their needs.
+As a Teacher, I like helping students develop a tool kit of poses and sequences that target their needs.
 When developing recommendations, I take into account many factors including their preferences and their mental-emotional tendencies.

 I always offer people options for when time is limited.
 What are the 2 or 3 most important poses that will provide the most benefit in the shortest amount of time?